 The plan covers services provided in person in an ambulatory care setting.
 Outpatient services may be provided in a licensed hospital, a mental health or substance use clinic licensed by the department of public health, a public community mental health center, or a professional office.
 Members may self-refer for outpatient mental health and substance use services.
-Any continuing services beyond eight sessions require prior authorization.
-For assistance in finding a plan provider, call 888-421-8861 (TDD/TTY: 1-781-994-7660).
-The plan covers medically necessary mental health and substance use services from a plan provider, in an outpatient setting, as follows:
+For assistance in finding a plan provider, call 1-888-421-8861 (TDD/TTY: 1-781-994-7660).